Motivated forgetting: Directed forgetting

 The Context Shift Hypothesis suggests that the instructions to forget mentally separate the to-be-forgotten items.
 They are put into a different context from the second list.
 The subject's mental context changes between the first and second list, but the context from the second list remains.
 This impairs the recall ability for the first list.

 Psychogenic amnesia

 Motivated forgetting encompasses the term psychogenic amnesia which refers to the inability to remember past experiences of personal information, due to psychological factors rather than biological dysfunction or brain damage.

-Psychogenic amnesia is not part of Freud's theoretical framework.
 The memories still exist buried deeply in the mind, but could be resurfaced at any time on their own or from being exposed to a trigger in the person's surroundings.
 Psychogenic amnesia is generally found in cases where there is a profound and surprising forgetting of chunks of one's personal life, whereas motivated forgetting includes more day-to-day examples in which people forget unpleasant memories in a way that would not call for clinical evaluation.